Full programme by day

 4. Tomas Ryan, Trinity College Dublin, Dublin, Ireland - Forgetting as a form of learning

-SPECIAL SESSION: Equality, diversity and inclusion in neuroscience
+SPECIAL SESSION: Steps towards decolonising teaching and learning in neuroscience

 Wednesday 14th April 2021